cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 indicating that the tool request was successfully submitted.
 Please see the metadactyl documentation for more details.

-## Updating a Tool Installation Request (User)
+## Updating a Tool Installation Request

-Secured Endpoint: POST /secured/tool-request
+Secured Endpoint: POST /admin/tool-requests/{tool-request-id}/status

-Delegates to metadactyl: POST /secured/tool-request

-This service is a passthrough to the metadactyl endpoint using the same path.
-Please see the metadactyl documentation for more details.

-## Updating a Tool Installation Request (Administrator)

-Unsecured Endpoint: POST /tool-request

-Delegates to metadactyl: POST /tool-request
+Delegates to metadactyl: POST /admin/tool-requests/{tool-request-id}/status

 This service is primarily a passthrough to the metadactyl endpoint using the same path.
 The only difference is that this endpoint also generates a